-As shown in Figure 2, of the five categories, the largest was human resources, which accounted for 47 percent (\$278 million) of all expenditures.
+Of the five categories, the single largest was human resources, which accounted for 47 percent (\$278 million) of all expenditures.
 As these facilities are highly specialized and technically advanced, 80 percent of this amount supported the salaries of highly skilled scientific and technical support staff.
 The remaining 20 percent supported administrative staff.
-The next largest categories of expenditures were services, which accounted for 25 percent, followed by maintenance and repairs at 22 percent.
+The next largest categories of expenditures was services, which accounted for 25 percent, followed by maintenance and repairs at 22 percent.

-Expenditures grew over the funding period
+Growth in expenditures over the funding period

-The overall O&M expenditures of both the three- and five-year cohorts increased over the funding period (see Figure 3):
+The overall O&M expenditures of both cohorts increased over the funding period:

-- From \$81 million in year one to \$129 million in year five (60 percent increase) for the five-year cohort; - From \$31 million in year one to \$38 million in year three (22 percent increase) for the three-year cohort.
+- From \$81 million in year one to \$129 million in year five (60 percent increase) for the five-year cohort - From \$31 million in year one to \$37.5 million in year three (22 percent increase) for the three-year cohort

 An examination of the yearly expenditures by category for the three- and five-year cohorts of facilities indicate that this growth was in part the result of increases in services costs and inflation applied to a baseline of expenditures, but mostly resulted from targeted investments made by the facilities in human resources and maintenance and repairs.
-Growth in the human resources category was 14 percent and 39 percent for the three- and five-year cohorts respectively.
-Growth in the maintenance and repairs category is even more significant at 58 percent and 144 percent, respectively.
+Growth in the human resources category was 14 percent and 39 percent for the three-and five-year cohorts respectively, whereas growth in the maintenance and repairs category is even more significant at 58 percent and 144 percent, respectively.